Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

+We now want to theoretically estimate the statistics of the FPT (i.e., the period ($T$)) for the jump clock, which in this limit, can be approximated as a classical Markov stochastic process.
+We provide details in Appendix \ref{sec:Jump Dynamics}.
+In this picture, the upward and downward transitions are independent, and the process is, therefore, a Poisson process.
+The upward rate ($\mu$) and the downward rate ($\nu$) can be different.
+But by fitting a Poisson distribution that allows for $\mu\neq\nu$ to the clock period histograms, we find that at sufficiently large $\Omega$, the rates are approximately equal.
+This is shown in Fig. \ref{fig:Poisson}b.
+Therefore, we take the limit $\mu\rightarrow\nu$ and obtain the probability density

+where $\mu=\Gamma \Omega^{2}/(\Gamma^{2} + \Delta^{2})$ is the transition rate.
+Figure \ref{fig:Poisson}a shows that Eq. (\ref{eq:Poisson}) fits the jump clock period distributions well at sufficiently large values of $\Omega$.
+This distribution respectively has a mean, variance, and precision given by

+Thus, our jump clock in the regime of sufficiently large $\Omega$ has a theoretical precision that is constant, in contradistinction to the case of the oscillatory clock (Eq. (\ref{eq:N_osc})).
+Experimentally, we fix the cavity drive in the strong measurement regime and then only include qubit drive amplitudes $\Omega/2\pi > 243\,{\rm kHz}$, where the upward ($\mu$) and downward ($\nu$) transition rates are approximately equal (as shown in Fig.~\ref{fig:Poisson}b) so that the statistics of the jump clock are well approximated by Eq.~(\ref{eq:jump_stat1}).
+By using the measured values of $\mu$ and the given values of $\Omega$, we use the expression for $\mu$ given below Eq.~(\ref{eq:Poisson}) to estimate $\Gamma \approx 5.8(3) {\rm MHz}$ and $\Delta \approx 2.3(1) {\rm MHz}$.

-As in the Rabi oscillation regime we again apply low-pass filtering, but this time with a cutoff frequency of $2.5\Omega$, and perform the $\textrm{sign()}$ operation on $\langle a + a^{\dagger}\rangle_c$ to get a binary clock signal.
-The clock period distribution from the clock signal is shown in FIG.~\ref{fig_periods_qjumps_homodyne}.
+To proceed to experimentally verify Eq. (\ref{eq:jump_stat1}), we obtain experimental values for E$[T]$ and Var[$T$] from the experimental data for $\langle a + a^{\dagger}\rangle_c(t)$ in the time domain, using a single trace of length 250 ms at each of eight values of $\Omega$.
+As in the oscillatory clock regime, we apply low-pass filtering, but this time with a cutoff frequency of $2.5\,\Omega$, and then perform the $\textrm{sign()}$ operation.
+This yields a binary clock signal with average period ${\rm E}[T]$ for each trace.
+From this, we get measurements of E[$T$] and Var[$T$] at each value of $\Omega$ without any fitting.

-The results from the QuTip simulation and experiments both show that in the strong measurement regime, the qubit is in the quantum jump regime.
-Without the coherent qubit drive, the clock composed of the qubit system is a thermally driven clock.
-In contrast, we can easily enter the quantum regime by increasing the qubit drive strength.